nodejs/node/doc/api/permissions.md

   The resource can be entirely allowed or denied, or actions related to it can be controlled.
 For example, file system reads can be allowed while denying writes.
+  This feature does not protect against malicious code.
+According to the Node.js [Security Policy][], Node.js trusts any code it is asked to run.

+The permission model implements a "seat belt" approach, which prevents trusted code from unintentionally changing files or using resources that access has not explicitly been granted to.
+It does not provide security guarantees in the presence of malicious code.
+Malicious code can bypass the permission model and execute arbitrary code without the restrictions imposed by the permission model.

 If you find a potential security vulnerability, please refer to our [Security Policy][].